 Car parking for La Larr Ba Gauwa Park is in the Harcourt township.
 Park your car on High Street, opposite the CFA station, then ride to the Park via the off-road path that runs alongside Market Street and Picnic Gully Road.
 This path will take you straight to the Trailhead.
 There is no parking for bike riders at La Larr Ba Gauwa Park.

 Make sure you take plenty of water with you before you leave Harcourt as there is no potable water available at La Larr Ba Gauwa Park.

 The Dja Dja Wurrung people are the Traditional Owners of the country where the Park is located.
 La Larr Ba Gauwa means ‘stones and mountain’ in Dja Dja Wurrung language.

 The Victorian Government provided $1.99 million through the Regional Jobs and Infrastructure Fund.
 The Park is managed by a volunteer committee of management.
 We managed the construction of the trails.
 The Park has been built to International Mountain Bicycling Association standards.

-Goldfields Tourism Incorporated has undertaken an initial investigation into the development of the park and established a Community Reference Group including Mount Alexander Sustainability Group, Harcourt Landcare Group and Harcourt Progress Association.
+Goldfields Tourism Incorporated undertook an initial investigation into the development of the park and established a Community Reference Group that included representatives from the Mount Alexander Sustainability Group, Harcourt Landcare Group and the Harcourt Progress Association.

 Mandatory environmental, cultural and heritage assessments were carried out prior to the beginning of construction.

-Tender for design and construction of the mountain bike park has been awarded to Dirt Art.
-Extensive community consultation has taken place to arrive at a final design of the pathways and trails (PDF, 6.1 MB).
+Tender for design and construction of the mountain bike park was awarded to Dirt Art.
+Extensive community consultation contributed to the final design of the pathways and trails (PDF, 6.1 MB).